janosova5/wedrapp/README.md

 ### Some tech stuff

 The app architecture uses the MVVM architecture pattern.
-The app uses the Cocoapods - Alamofire and ObjectMapper for request mapping and ReactiveCocoa for the code to be reactive.
+The app uses the Cocoapods - Alamofire and ObjectMapper for the request mapping and ReactiveCocoa for the code to be reactive.